vandenEv/Your-Photo-Assistant-Data-Scrape/README.md

 # Your-Photo-Assistant-Data-Scrape
-- Program that scrapes relevant information from websites and writes it to a csv file.
+- Filters relevant information from home organization websites and writes it to a csv file.
 - Provides client with contacts relevant to their marketing campaign.